mixxxdj/manual/source/chapters/user_interface.rst

 The control above the waveforms relate to the :term:`vinyl control` feature in Mixxx and is **hidden** in the default
 :ref:`Mixxx user interface <interface-overview>`.
-Click the :ref:`VINYL section expansion button <interface-expansion-buttons>` in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.
+Click the gear icon in the upper right corner, then toggle :menuselection:`Skin Settings --> Vinyl Control Options`, or use the specific :ref:`appendix-shortcuts` to show or hide the section.

 **Abs/Rel/Const button**